 Even with all the necessary major highway and road improvements in place, our region would still face periods of gridlock that could undermine our economic success.
-Our region's expected growth over the next two decades will only escalate the pressures on our highway systems.
+Our expected growth over the next two decades will only escalate the pressures on our highway systems.
 We cannot build our way out of future traffic congestion.
-Specifically, our geography severely limits our capabilities; the Atlantic Ocean to the East prevents a true urban loop system and the series of rivers and marshes represent costly obstacles to cross with more bridges.
+Specifically, our geography severely limits our capabilities; the Atlantic Ocean to the east prevents a true urban loop system and the series of rivers and marshes represent costly obstacles to cross with more bridges.

 Clean energy is shaping the way we think about our region...and the way the world thinks about us.